rockettheme/docs/Docs/joomla/basic/menu_manager.md

 How to Create a Menu
 ---------

 Creating a new menu is a fairly straightforward process.
-Whether you want this new menu to appear on the frontend of your site or not, you can create it fairly easily using the Administrator end of your Joomla site.
+Whether you want this new menu to appear on the frontend of your site or not, you can create it easily using the Administrator end of your Joomla site.

 ![][new_menu_1]